ggomes/otm-mpi/README.md

 # otm-mpi
 Open Traffic Models - MPI communication: This a parallized version of the [OTM](https://github.com/ggomes/otm-sim) simulation engine that uses Message Passing Interface (MPI) for multi-core communication on high performance computing (HPC) systems.
 It can exploit parallel computation and HPC power to significantly speed up large-scale traffic simulations.

+# otm-mpi scaling
+The figure below show the scaling otm-mpi when simulating a synthetic grid network with 62500 nodes, 170000 Links, and 12500 origin-destination pairs.
+We observed a time reduction from 15,000 sec to 20 sec.

 # Installation

 ## Third party dependencies